jamesrwhite/minicron/CONTRIBUTING.md

 7. Submit your pull request!

 Where possible I'm trying to adhere to the [Ruby Community Styleguide](https://github.com/bbatsov/ruby-style-guide "Ruby Community Styleguide") so please try to do so when making your changes.
+Install a plugin for [EditorConfig](http://editorconfig.org) and your IDE should do a lot of this for you automatically!

 Thanks!